-The Vertebrae
+Back Pain Impact: The Vertebrae

 The vertebrae are the bones that make up the spine.
 You can think of them as the framing used in construction.
 They are the support structure that all the rest is built around.
-As you read this section you may recognize terms your providers have used when discussing your back pain.
+As you read this section, you may recognize terms your providers have used when discussing your back pain.

 Each vertebra has two facet joints, one facing upward and the other downward.
 These link the vertebrae together and act as a hinge.
-Doctors identify the vertebrae by labeling them according to where they are in the spine.
-You may already be familiar with the three main parts of the spine: the lumbar, thoracic and cervical.
+Back pain doctors identify the vertebrae by labeling them according to where they are in the spine.
+You may already be familiar with the three main parts of the spine: the lumbar, thoracic, and cervical.
 The lumbar is the lower back.
 It curves inward towards the center of the body.
 The thoracic is the mid and upper back.
 It curves outward, counterbalancing the inward curve of the lower back.
 The cervical spine connects the base of the skull with the shoulders and curves inward.

 In addition to these three main areas, there are the coccygeal and sacral vertebrae.
 These make up the base of your spine, beginning with the tailbone.
 This area is fused and only moves as a single unit.
 The lumbar, thoracic, and cervical areas can move independently of each other.

-As a patient, it can be helpful to understand the vertebrae so you know what your provider is talking about when they say you have a problem with the facet joint on your L2 vertebrae (this would be the second vertebrae from the bottom in your Lumbar spine.)
+As a patient, it can be helpful to understand the vertebrae so you know what your provider is talking about when they say you have a problem with the facet joint on your L2 vertebrae (this would be the second vertebra from the bottom in your Lumbar spine).
 You may be told that there is something wrong with the curvature of your spine.
 As mentioned above, each area has a particular curve.
 This is one of the most important aspects of the spine from an engineering standpoint.
 The curves distribute your weight evenly, help your spine absorb shock, and aid with flexibility.
 When one of the curvatures of your spine is off, it can cause problems throughout the spine as other curves change to compensate.
 This leads to back pain, stiffness, and more strain on other structures of the spinal column.

-Spinal Discs
+Back Pain From Spinal Discs

 The curves in your spine help to protect it from shock, but since the spinal column must cope with huge amounts of shock, it needs additional structures to protect it.
 Enter the spinal disc.
 This structure is essentially a gel-filled cushion with a tough outer skin.
 Each vertebra has a disc between it and its neighbors.
 In a healthy spine, the discs create space between the vertebrae, act as shock absorbers, and contribute to the spine’s flexibility.